Cooltk63/Cooltk63/README.md

         return request.getRemoteAddr(); // Fallback to remote address }

-    // Method to check if the rate limit is exceeded for the given IP address private boolean isRateLimitExceeded(String clientIpAddress) {
+    // Method to check if the rate limit is exceeded for a given IP address and URL private boolean isRateLimitExceeded(String clientIpAddress, String requestURI) {
         long currentTime = System.currentTimeMillis();

+        // Get or create the URL-specific rate limit info for the given IP address ConcurrentHashMap<String, RateLimitInfo> urlRateLimits = requestCountsPerIpAddress.computeIfAbsent(clientIpAddress, k -> new ConcurrentHashMap<>());
-        RateLimitInfo rateLimitInfo = requestCountsPerIpAddress.computeIfAbsent(clientIpAddress, ip -> new RateLimitInfo(currentTime));
+        RateLimitInfo rateLimitInfo = urlRateLimits.computeIfAbsent(requestURI, k -> new RateLimitInfo(currentTime));

         synchronized (rateLimitInfo) {
-            // Reset the request count if the time window has passed if (currentTime - rateLimitInfo.timestamp > TIME_WINDOW) {
+            // Reset the count if the time window has passed if (currentTime - rateLimitInfo.timestamp > TIME_WINDOW) {
                 rateLimitInfo.reset(currentTime);
             }